marcin-chwedczuk/tetris.js/README.md

 7.10.0
 ```

-Install Gulp if you don't have it yet:
+Install Gulp if you don't have it installed yet:
 ```
 $ npm install --global gulp-cli
 $ cd tetris.js